 Luckily it wasn’t a long wait.
-Soon the pakora tray was refilled and there was much rejoicing, especially once we got our plate filled.
-The pakoras are spiced cabbage and onions which are battered and deep fried:
+The volunteers quickly refilled the pakora tray and there was much rejoicing.
+The pakoras are spiced cabbage and onions, which are then battered and deep fried:

 We also added a bit of dipping sauce.
 I’m going to go out on a limb and say it tasted like tamarind with spices added.
 This was our hands-down favourite meal of the day.
 The line-up was completely justified.

 Since it was an incredibly hot day, we decided to order something cool and refreshing next.
 When we were last at the Heritage Festival two years ago, I had ordered something called a rainbow ice flakes cooler from the Cambodia pavilion.
 Mark remembered enjoying it and figured the slushy dessert would be a good choice.
 Meanwhile.
 I spied a sweet treat at the Azerbaijan tent that I wanted to try.
 Luckily the two pavilions were next to each other.
 We went our separate ways and agreed to meet in the middle with our goodies.
 Mark came back with this: